pushkarlaulkar/devops-challenge/README.md

     1. A VPC with 2 Public & 2 Private subnets.
     2. A NAT Gateway deployed in one of the public subnet, an EIP associated with the NAT Gateway.
     3. An ECS cluster, task definition & a service which deploys a task into a private subnet.
+A security group associated with the ECS task which only allows port 80 within VPC.
     4. An ALB deployed in the public subnets, a target group of type IP which corresponds to the task.
+A security group associated with the ALB to allow port 80 on all IP's.

   Instructions to deploy the infrastructure